5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 It's  plus .
 ~~~

 That works!
-We use two expression here: first we look for all digits and then we look for dots that have a digit to their right and their left.
+We use two expressions here: first we look for all digits and then we look for dots that have a digit to their right and their left.

 I> What is important to realize is that the current position does not change when a look-behind or a look-ahead is performed; that's why they are called zero-length assertions.